YasasDEK/YasasDEK/README.md

 ## Hi there!
 I'm Yasas Ekanayaka 👋

-I'm a self-driven individual, constantly looking to push himself out of his comfort zone to develop himself.
+I'm a self-driven individual, constantly looking to push myself out of his comfort zone to develop myself.
 A quick, independent learner, willing to try new things and accept challenges.
 Focus areas include Programming, web development and mobile development.
 I firmly believe that there are no good or bad experiences, but only experience